Monday, March 1…Psalm 68:24

 Martin Luther in commenting on this passage wrote, “Night and day I pondered until…I grasped the truth that the righteousness of God is that righteousness whereby, through grace and sheer mercy, He justifies us by faith.
 Thereupon I felt myself to be reborn and to have gone through the open doors into paradise.
 The whole of Scripture took on new meaning… This passage of Paul became to me a gateway to heaven.”

 This was a radical departure from the Roman Catholic understanding of Justification.
 The Church understood it as an infusion of righteousness whereby a person is actually made righteous through the sacraments.
-However, Luther discovered in Romans that Paul used the term in a declarative and forensic manner.
+However, Luther discovered in The Book of Romans that Paul used the term justification in a declarative and forensic manner.
 In other words, when we believe in Jesus Christ we are not made righteous (we can talk about that in terms of Sanctification), but we are declared righteous.
 Here is an excellent definition: Justification by faith is “the legal act of God by which He declares the sinner righteous on the basis of the perfect righteousness of Jesus Christ.”
 (Louis Berkhof)

 Luther was a priest and a professor in the Roman Catholic Church.
 He had been taught that one’s acceptance by God was based upon the spiritual life of good works and the merits of Christ’s death.
 The Scriptures convinced him otherwise; that his only hope of being in the right with God was not on the basis of our efforts, but on the basis of faith alone, by grace alone, in Christ alone.